PanGazer – image geography

 Bearing: The bearing (azimuth) of the image; that is, the true compass direction of the centre of the image.
 You can enter values from −360 through +360 degrees; PanGazer will normalize these to the range 0 through +360 degrees when displaying or saving.

-Tilt: The tilt of the image; that is the vertical angle (pitch) of the centre of the image relative to the horizon (positive is above the horizon).
+Tilt: The tilt of the image; that is the vertical angle of the centre of the image relative to the horizon (positive is above the horizon).
 You can enter values from −90 through +90 degrees.
-The tilt value is neither shown nor editable for spherical images because they always have a calculated horizon with the bottom edge of the image being at −90 degrees.

-As an aid while adjusting the tilt of an image, tilt angles are overlaid on the image when the Image geography dialog box is active and the tilt value is valid, even if not normally shown (i.e., Settings → Overlays → Show tilt angles is unchecked).
+While adjusting the tilt of an image, tilt values can be overlaid on the image using the Settings → Overlays → Show tilt angles setting.